-Now here’s a deck that got some attention whilst it was with me.
-Come with for this second #TechnicsMonth article as I repair and service a rare and beautiful Technics SL-M3 linear-tracking turntable.
+Here’s a deck that received some attention whilst it was with me.
+Come with me for this second #TechnicsMonth article as I repair and service a beautiful Technics SL-M3 linear-tracking turntable.

 Do you like awesome turntables, Technics gear and fine furniture?
 If so, you’ll definitely love the Technics SL-M3 linear tracking direct drive turntable!
 Few have ever seen a Technics SL-M3 and, as my customers visited to drop off or collect other gear, they would see it and go “Oooh”, “Ahhh” and “What’s that beautiful turntable..?”

 Let’s find out more about this elusive deck in my second #TechnicsMonth article.
 As usual, you can also watch my companion video on the Technics SL-M3, or read on for more.

 The Technics SL-M3 linear tracking direct-drive turntable is one of those classic decks that few people have seen or heard of.
 That’s mostly due to bad timing, the SL-M3 hit the shops right after CD was released and for those of us that remember the furore, that’s all people cared about for a few years.

 Decks like this were released and people just wanted to talk about lasers and unmeasurable wow & flutter.
 Still, the SL-M3 is a really lovely deck, from a legendary brand.
 Whilst the build quality is not in the real heavyweight division, it’s still a 15kg well-made turntable with a lovely furniture finish.